jonahsnider/convert/README.md

 - Full build time and runtime checks of conversions
 - Using a web framework like Next.js or Nuxt.js?
 You get 0-cost build-time conversions.
 Convert is totally side-effect free, so [**conversions will be precalculated at build-time**](https://github.com/pizzafox/convert/blob/master/docs/build-time-optimizations.tsx), so absolutely **zero conversion code is sent to clients**!
 - Works in browsers and Node.js (UMD, ESModules, and CommonJS builds provided)
-- Out of the box ES5 backwards-compatibility
+- Out of the box ES3 backwards-compatibility (works since Node.js 0.9.1, probably earlier)
 - 0 dependencies
 - Supports bigints if you pass something with `typeof` `bigint`